anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 * Engineering package validations will be performed against targeted infrastructure/architecture.
 * Configuration settings/features/capabilities will be baseline.
 * Entrance Criteria Guidelines will be satisfied prior to RC test (i.e. Supplier needs to submit/agree/conform)
-  * Conform to Anuket RM
+  * Conform to Anuket CNTT RM
-  * Conform to Anuket RA
+  * Conform to Anuket CNTT RA
   * Submit standard documentation
   * Adhere to security compliance
 * Exit Criteria Guidelines will be satisfied prior to issuance of OPNFV compliance badges.